 Greg is the founder of The Urban Farm right in the heart of Phoenix, Arizona and it serves as his home as well as his classroom.
-For more than thirty years, Greg has studied regenerative agriculture practices and taught permaculture design courses through Arizona State University and Urban Farm U. Greg is passionate about using natural landscapes to leverage efficiency in your space and has designed his property to utilize as many water resources as possible.
+For more than thirty years, Greg has studied and taught regenerative agriculture practices at Arizona State University as well as permaculture design courses through Urban Farm U. Greg is passionate about using natural landscapes to leverage efficiency in your space and has designed his property to utilize as many water resources as possible.
 Using permaculture design on a micro level, Greg captures water from places you wouldn't think would be viable sources and has implemented various systems that also act with multiple benefits for his landscape.
 Greg co-founded the Phoenix Permaculture Guild in 2003.

 Permaculture Designer and Educator